wickandbergamot/wickandbergamot/docs/src/developing/programming-model/calling-between-programs.md

 the program can act as the signer in the transaction that gives authority.

-For example, if two users want to make a wager on the outcome of a game in Safecoin, they must each transfer their wager's assets to some intermediary that will honor their agreement.
-Currently, there is no way to implement this intermediary as a program in Safecoin because the intermediary program cannot transfer the assets to the winner.
+For example, if two users want to make a wager on the outcome of a game in Solana, they must each transfer their wager's assets to some intermediary that will honor their agreement.
+Currently, there is no way to implement this intermediary as a program in Solana because the intermediary program cannot transfer the assets to the winner.

 This capability is necessary for many DeFi applications since they require